morimekta/providence/README.md

 In order to compile thrift-j2, you need:

-- `buck` Found at [buckbuild.com](https://buckbuild.com/) is used as build system.
+- `bazel` Found at [bazel.io](https://bazel.io/) is used as build system.
-- `mvn` Found at [maven.org](http://maven.org) is used for dependency resolution.
 - `android-sdk` Found at [developer.android.com](https://developer.android.com/sdk/installing/index.html?pkg=tools)
-  is used for testing of android builds.
+  is used for binding of android builds.

-Buck was chosen as build tool for it's good support for multiple binaries and projects within the same codebase.
+Bazel was chosen as build tool for it's good support for multiple binaries and projects within the same codebase.
 This project has at least 2 binaries (compiler and converter), and lots of JAR libraries to generate.